If you are a chevy owner with 4.8 vortec engine then you must take a look at the chevy 4.8 Vortec Engine Problems and know how to deal with them.

 A malfunction in the fuel pump may result in a reduction of pressure or seizure of fuel supply to the injectors.

 Less pressure may lead to a deficit of fuel, and it may cause a misfire.
-A fuel pump failure is not common among the 4.8 Vortec engine problems.
+A fuel pump failure is not common among the listed issues.

 Most of the 4.8 Vortec users find that the fuel pumps function very well at least up to 150k miles.
 Sometimes, a problem in the fuel pump control module may also be a reason.